trupti019/stolen_mount/README.md

-# stolen_mount
-TryHackMe - Stolen Mount Lab Writeup
+# TryHackMe - Stolen Mount Lab Writeup

 # What This Challenge Was About